 Music reading can be helpful but is not a required skill.
 Folk music is an oral, not a written tradition, and there is no authoritative text for most of our songs.
 Typically we will have a written arrangement to refer to, but it may become adapted for the group.

 Many RWE singers learn by ear in the traditional way, with the help of modern technology such as recorders and MP3 files posted on our member site.
 On stage we perform without sheet music, so the repertoire must ultimately be memorized either way.

 The Rogue World Ensemble places high value on the ageless folk tradition of singing as an act of community bonding and enjoyment.
 Unlike most village choirs, however, we are also a performance group in pursuit of artistic standards and goals.
 Rehearsals are fun and relaxed but must also maintain a level of focus in order to learn the sometimes challenging material.

-Because there is often a learning curve for new members as they become acquainted with the various foreign languages and vocal styles, new members are not required to perform in their first session with the group unless they feel comfortable doing so.
+Because there is often a learning curve for new members as they become acquainted with the various foreign languages and vocal styles, new members may opt out of performing some songs in their first session with the group.

 Rehearsals are weekly from 6:15 – 8:30 pm on Tuesday nights in Ashland.
 Near to concert dates, extra rehearsals or sectionals may be required.